schefs/bootstrap/README.md

 The login credentials are:

-First for the authentication with the api server itself you will need to use:
+First for the authentication with the api server itself you will need to use (this should be used on all api authentication like in Kibana):

 - Username: admin
 - Password: `$ kops get secrets kube --type secret -oplaintext`